- Customers & Developers

 3.1 By Argyle.

 a.
 Customer generally authorizes Argyle to engage Subprocessors to Process Consumer Data and Customer Data (including Customer Personal Data).
-Customer further agrees that Provider may engage its Affiliates as Subprocessors.
+Customer further agrees that Argyle may engage its Affiliates as Subprocessors.

 c.
-Argyle will maintain an up-to-date list of its Subprocessors, including their functions and locations, at and will provide Customer with that list on request (“Subprocessor List”).
+Argyle maintains an up-to-date list of its Subprocessors, including their functions and locations here (“Subprocessor List”).
 Argyle may update the Subprocessor List from time to time.
-At least 30 days before any new Subprocessor Processes any Transferred Consumer Data or Customer Data, Argyle will add that Subprocessor to the Subprocessor List and will notify Customer of that new Subprocessor via email.
+At least 30 days before any new Subprocessor Processes any Transferred Consumer Data or Customer Data, Argyle will add that Subprocessor to the Subprocessor List.
+Customer may subscribe to receive notification of updates to the Subprocessor List via the CMNS (as defined in the Support Policy).

 3.2 By Customer